AniketKatiyarr/Diamond-Price-Prediction/README.md

 Task 3— Back End Web Application
 I used the Flask framework to build the back-end web application.
 Here is the Flask code snippet for the back-end application.

-# Task 4— Deployment of the Web Application
-After training the model, building a machine learning pipeline, I deployed the web application on Heroku.
-I linked a GitHub repository to Heroku.
-The code for this project can be found on my GitHub repository here.